 I have pivoted in my business and life so many times that what exists today looks absolutely nothing like where I started out or even what my wildest dreams for my business looked like.
 From a corporate career to photographer to watercolor artist, social media influencer, online shop, speaker, podcaster, educator — my roles are so very different.
 I strongly believe that when you build a brand that’s centered around finding the right people who are there for you, they will evolve and grow with your business as well.

 Email marketing is not an old boring strategy but instead it’s one that we should be paying attention to and prioritizing in our businesses.
 I hope I’ve got your wheels turning and have you onboard with this concept because it has truly changed my business and I know it can do the same for yours.
 I have another episode coming out soon all about the new ways I’ve learned to get people to actually sign up for your list and a webinar that teaches what to say and how to serve them so that you can ultimately turn those followers to email subscribers to paying clients.
-I’ve got your back every step of the way.
-If you’re looking for more resources, head to jkemaillist.com for all my goodies and free trainings on the topic.
+I’ve got your back every step of the way with these resources, goodies and free trainings.
 Trust me, a year from now — you’ll be so glad you started today.